nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is a possible usage scenario:

-[Pre-Condition] There are 2 students in ProgrammerError, and the user has created some lab results for each of them.
+[Pre-Condition] There are 2 students in ProgrammerError, and the CS2100 TA has created some lab results for each of them.

 Step 1.
-The user key in the command `show 1`: The information of the student at index 1 as well as his/her lab results are displayed on the side panel.
+The CS2100 TA key in the command `show 1`: The information of the student at index 1 as well as his/her lab results are displayed on the side panel.

 The mechanism is as described below: